Americans with Disabilities Act (ADA)

 - Understand that they are able to make a request for accommodations at any time during their tenure at SEC

 - Work in collaboration with their campus president, dean, and/or with the chairperson of the Accommodations Review Committee (ARC) to determine reasonable accommodations if needed

 - Advocate for themselves and monitor their own progress; and to alert their campus president/dean and/or disability services coordinator (DSC) if they need assistance with accommodation related issues as soon as possible

-- Abide by the Southeastern College Student Handbook, and if applicable, program specific handbooks, to follow policies on academic integrity
+- Abide by the SEC Student Handbook, and if applicable, program specific handbooks, to follow policies on academic integrity

 Southeastern College complies with Title III of the ADA requiring that no qualified person with disabilities will be excluded from participating in or being denied the benefits of the services or activities of Southeastern College due to the nature of a disability.
 For physically challenged students, Southeastern College campuses are either located on ground level or have appropriate elevator service with ramps and designated parking to facilitate easy entry.
 Restrooms are equipped with wide doorways and bars to ensure wheelchair accessibility.

 The following individual is Southeastern College’s Section 504 Disability Services Coordinator (DSC):

 2431 Aviation Ave, Suite 703

 Applicant students who have been deemed ineligible for reasonable adjustments/accommodations under Section 504 have the right to appeal the decision with Southeastern College by filing a written appeal to the DSC/ARC located in the Chancellor’s Office stating the grounds or basis for a reversal of the decision.

 Qualified students with disabilities who also feel that they have not been treated fairly under Southeastern College’s stated federal policies has the right to file a written complaint.
 Either a complaint or an appeal should be submitted to the president of the campus.
 These procedures apply only to complaints or appeals received in writing.